Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Long telephoto lenses are heavy to handhold.
 This can cause photo blurriness because you can’t keep it steady enough for the shot.

 If you are INSIDE the car, invest in a bean bag support.
-Look for one that is U-shaped so that you can slip it over the side of your car when the window is down.
+Look for one that is U-shaped so you can slip it over the side of your car when the window is down.

 If you go the bean bag route, our tip is to travel with your bean bag empty and hit the grocery store when you arrive.
 We put rice inside ours, but others use dry beans, etc.